sakuli/sakuli.github.io/content/docs/enterprise/container.md

 ### 2. Specify the location of our test project inside the container

-Now that our test files are available inside the container, we need to a way to configure where our project is located.
+Now that our test files are available inside the container, we need to find a way to configure where our project is located.

 This can easily be done by setting the `SAKULI_TEST_SUITE` environment variable to the respective path: